YMCA in South Australia: General Secretaries and CEO's

-1879 - H.H.
-Birt. appointed by the board on a part-time basis.
+1879 - H. H. Birt. appointed by the board on a part-time basis.
 Birt oversaw activities in the temporary premises, Salisbury Chambers in king William Street and to manage the alteration of the newly leased premises in Gawler Place which opened 27 August 1879.

-1880 -1886 Alex A Walker.
+1880–1886 Alex.
 Walker was secretary of the Flinders Street Presbyterian Men's Society which merged into the YMCA with him continuing as General Secretary.
 In 1886 the annual report of the YMCA indicated a lack of funds and Walker confessed to having appropriated £1288/16/7.
 In court and before Chief Justice Sir Samuel Way, Walker revealed the money had gone on assisting impecunious young men.
 Walker was regarded as a very hard working Secretary who said he did not have a night off in any month and the board believed he did not have fraudulent intent but compassion rather than criminality.
 He was sent to jail for 4 years hard labour.

-1886 - 1900 John James Virgo.
-The 'new' YMCA building in Gawler Place was opened in 1884 and in 1886 the Glenelg born Virgo was appointed General Secretary following the conviction of the previous General Secretary for embezzling funds.
-In 1888 the YMCA began Our Boys Institute for work among boys 13 to 18 years of age.
+1886–1900 John James Virgo.
+The 'new' YMCA building in Gawler Place was opened in 1884 and in 1886 the Glenelg-born Virgo was appointed General Secretary following the conviction of the previous General Secretary for embezzling funds.
+In 1888 the YMCA began Our Boys Institute for boys 13 to 18 years of age.
 For young men, activities included Bible classes, sporting teams, lectures, debating and choral societies, a gymnasium, camps and an employment and immigration department.
-Virgo was prominent in Adelaide's religious life and conducted evangelistic services on Sunday evenings at the Theatre Royal in Hindley Street.1900 Virgo became secretary of the Australasian Union of Y.M.C.A.s and 1903 was appointed secretary of the Y.M.C.A., Sydney then General Secretary of the London Central Y.M.C.A. in 1911.
+Virgo was prominent in Adelaide's religious life and conducted evangelistic services on Sunday evenings at the Theatre Royal in Hindley Street.
+1900 Virgo became secretary of the Australasian Union of Y.M.C.A.s and 1903 was appointed secretary of the Y.M.C.A., Sydney then General Secretary of the London Central Y.M.C.A. in 1911.
 Virgo wrote his memoirs in 1939.
 He died in 1956.